‘Tis the Season: The Ultimate Guide to Planning Holiday Emails

 Resource: Free holiday GIFs to spice up your emails.

 8. Remember your last-minute shoppers

-There will always be consumers who wait until the last minute to get their holiday shopping done.
+There will always be buyers who wait until the last minute to get their holiday shopping done.
+We love them just as much as the early birds.
 Make sure you keep these shoppers in mind when planning your holiday emails.

-Think about last minute deals, offering gift cards or certifications, or guaranteed shipping before the big day, to help make these customers’ lives easier.
+Think about last minute deals, offering gift cards or certifications, or guaranteed shipping and in-store pickup before the big day, to help make these customers’ lives easier.